beckn/protocol-specifications-new/schema/EnergyTradeOffer/v0.2/README.md

 | `timeOfDayRates[].rate` | number | No | Price per kWh for this time range | The energy price during this time period. |
 | `timeOfDayRates[].currency` | string | No | Currency code (ISO 4217) | Currency for the rate (e.g., USD). |

-## Schema Extension Point
+## Schema Composition Point

-This schema extends: `core/v2/core.yaml#Offer.offerAttributes`
+This schema composes with: `core/v2/core.yaml#Offer.offerAttributes`

 ## Example Usage